wiggick/ColdFusion-CFIDE-Administrator-Extensions/README.md

 This repository contains custom extensions that extend the functionality of the ColdFusion CFIDE Administrator.

 ### Current Extensions
 * Cron Scheduler: GUI for creating crontime.
-If you are using Chrome, you can have the configured cron time spoken to you.
-This tool is currently a one way trip.
-You select the date/time elements you need and it builds the crontime.
+Configure your crontime by selecting individual or ranges of date/time items.
+Most standard CF sechedule parameters supported, excluding those that are obvious such as non cron time selections.
+Publish option is still being worked on.
+Submit will add the task and redirect to the scheduled tasks page.
 <img src="images/cron.png">
 * Thread Tracker: Shows currently running threads with the ability to kill individual threads.
 Adaptation to ColdFusion UI of functions created by [Upendra Roul] (http://coldfusion-tip.blogspot.com/2012/02/kill-coldfusion-thread-using-admin-api.html)
 <img src="images/threads.png">